brostrend/linux.brostrend.com/troubleshooting/secure-boot.md

 sudo mokutil --sb-state
 ```

 If it reports “SecureBoot enabled”, continue reading.
-If it reports “SecureBoot disabled”, please stop and email us, as your issue like isn’t related to secure boot.
+If it reports “SecureBoot disabled”, please stop and email us, as your issue likely isn’t related to secure boot.

 ## Disable secure boot